pingcap/community/special-interest-groups/sig-planner/roles-and-organization-management.md

 SIG Specific Requirements:

-* Have at least 10 PRs merged in the planner/statistics package within one year.
+* Have at least 10 PRs merged in the `planner` or `statistics` package within one year.
 * Fix at least 2 issues whose difficulty is medium or above.

 #### Be promoted to [`Committer`](../../architecture/README.md#committer)